 In antiquity, dreams were judged by their fulfillments.
 They were inspired by the supernatural.
 Interpreters like Joseph and Daniel were highly respected.
-But dreamers whose predictions did not materialize could lose their lives (Deut.13: 5).
+But dreamers whose predictions did not materialize could lose their lives (Deuteronomy 13:5).
 In our day, some believe that God or Christ is still giving them directions through dreams.
 In contrast, I belong to those that find all of the Lord’s answers in the Bible.
 When I dream, some are pleasant and others are scary.
 I do not care to fall off a cliff or be hunted by some monster and wake up screaming in sweat.
 Psychoanalysts could have a hay day with my dreams.
 I do know that dreams can torture our minds.
 My mother had some dreams that came through while many others were devastating her disposition.
 She was the kind of person that could not hurt anybody; yet, her dreams accused her of acts she could never have done.
 If they were not demonic, what else were they?

 A German Proverb says that dreams are like vapor.
 How can one trust something that just evaporates?